like these shown here are quite uncommon

-cracks inside which deserve closer consideration.
-One would
+and therefore deserve closer consideration.
+One would hardly believe

-represent cracks on the cut and polished face if they
+represent cracks on the cut and polished face of a small sample if they

 were not really seen as narrow